NSpaceTeam/Husarion-Panther-Sim-Setup/README.md

 *   **Image Name & Resource Limits:** You can change the `IMAGE_NAME`, `CPU_LIMIT`, and `MEMORY_LIMIT` variables at the top of `setup_docker.sh` before running it.
 *   **Aliases:** After running the setup script, you can manually edit the aliases in your `~/.bashrc` file if you need further customization.

-This comprehensive setup should make it much easier to manage and run your Husarion Docker environment!